Here's everything you need to know about the sleep aid melatonin including the definition, benefits, safety and dosing.

 As we discussed before, melatonin keeps your body’s circadian rhythm in sync.
 The amount of melatonin found in your body is distributed like a wave, with the peak amount present in the middle of the night and the least amount present in the middle of the day.
 This 24-hour cycle of the hormone optimizes energy balance in two ways:

 - Energy intake and storage during the day.
-When melatonin concentration is lower during the bright, active phases of the day, your body works to intake, utilize, and store energy.
+When low melatonin concentration levels are experienced during the bright, active phases of the day, your body works to intake, utilize, and store energy.
 We get hunger cues throughout the day in order to give our body the energy it needs.
-Most of this energy is used during the day, and the rest is stored to be used later or when it is needed.
+Most of this energy is used during the daytime hours, and the rest is stored to be used later or when it is needed.

 While you have likely heard of or seen melatonin supplements, you may not know that it’s also naturally found in some foods.
 The best dietary sources of melatonin are nuts, like pistachios, and medicinal Chinese herbs.
 There are other more common food groups that contain a notable concentration of melatonin including eggs, fish, cereals, grapes, montmorency cherries, strawberries, tomatoes, bell peppers, mushrooms, and seeds.
 These are healthy foods to include daily, especially if you struggle with poor sleep quality.